unitycontainer/unity/README.md

 # Overview

 The Unity Container (Unity) is a full featured, extensible dependency injection container.
 It facilitates building loosely coupled applications and provides developers with host of other useful features.
+For more information see [documentation](http://unitycontainer.org/articles/introduction.html).

 ## Installation